Narcissism, Limerence, And When It’s Time To Let Go

 And that’s the real dilemma.

 We know as targets of narcissistic, dysfunctional, antagonistic, and toxic people when a person’s behavior is nothing but trouble.
 But we just can’t get up, walk away, and let go early enough.
-We wan’t to rescue someone we tell ourselves is in need.
-We want to fix a person we believe has true potential beyond their lousy character.
+We want to rescue someone we tell ourselves is in need.
+We want to fix a person we believe has true potential beyond his or her lousy character.
 We want to see how many times we can get burned before enough is enough, even if we don’t consciously believe this.

 But it never works and it always hurts.